quamotion/docs/vs/how-to-create-first-mobile-coded-ui-test.rst

 ----------------------

-Before you can create your first Mobile Coded UI Test, make sure you have `created your Mobile Coded UI Test Project <how-to-create-mobile-coded-ui-test-project>`_ and you have `configured your Mobile Coded UI Test Project <how-to-configure-mobile-coded-ui-test-project>`_.
+Before you can create your first Mobile Coded UI Test, make sure you have :doc:`created your Mobile Coded UI Test Project <how-to-create-mobile-coded-ui-test-project>` and you have :doc:`configured your Mobile Coded UI Test Project <how-to-configure-mobile-coded-ui-test-project>`.

 Create your first Mobile Coded UI Test
 --------------------------------------